Azure/azure-quickstart-templates/101-aci-storage-file-share/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates a Standard Storage account and a File Share under the Storage account via az-cli in Container Instance.
-It shows how to use az-cli and Azure Container Instance to create/update services not directly available through Azure Resource Manager Template.
+This template demonstrates createing Storage File Share via az-cli and Azure Container Instance, modify the template to create blob or other similar storage operations.
+Azure Container Instance and az-cli can be used to create services not directly available in Azure Resource Manager Template.

 `Tags: Azure Container Instance, az-cli`